Becca Cosmetics Is Going Out of Business (Here's the One Thing I'm Stocking up on While I Can)

-The right highlighter can do for you what typically only a good night of sleep or, ah, youth, can deliver, which is give you a glow that makes you look preternaturally dewy and perpetually well rested.
-The wrong highlighter, however, can look superficially sparkly and make you look greasy at best and garish at worst.
+The right highlighter can do for you what a good night of sleep (or, ah, youth) can, which is give you a glow that makes you look preternaturally dewy and perpetually well rested.
+The wrong highlighter, however, can look superficially sparkly and greasy at best and garish at worst.
 I speak from much personal experience.

 Which brings me to the Becca Skin Glaze Glow Stick.
 Yes, it’s a mouthful to say, but damn if it isn’t the best highlighter I’ve used in my many years of beauty reporting.

-Some people may already be familiar with the brand’s Shimmering Skin Perfector, which is a pressed powder formula that’s beloved by many celebrities like Chrissy Teigen, and is probably one of the most cited highlighters within the YouTube and Reddit communities, respectively.
+Some of you may already be familiar with the brand’s Shimmering Skin Perfector, which is a pressed powder formula that’s beloved by many celebrities like Chrissy Teigen, and is probably one of the most cited highlighters within the YouTube and Reddit communities, respectively.

 It’s a solid highlighter, for sure, but the sleeper hit is the Glaze Glow Stick.

-Packed with cold-pressed avocado oil, it has a balmy texture and a sheer, near-translucent finish that is so subtle you almost don’t see it at first.
-But step into the light—sun, incandescent or otherwise—and you’ll be delighted by your radiance.
+Loaded with cold-pressed avocado oil, it has a balmy texture and a sheer, near-translucent finish that is so subtle you almost don’t see it at first.
+But step into the light—sun, incandescent or otherwise—and you’ll be delighted by your own radiance.